DrSasanBarak/DrSasanBarak/README.md

-- 👋 Hi, I’m @DrSasanBarak an assistant professor in business analytics within Southampton Business School, UK.
+- 👋 Hi, I’m @DrSasanBarak an assistant professor in business analytics and finance within Southampton Business School, UK.

 - 👀 I’m interested in machine learning research in management science and finance
 - 🌱 I’m currently working on